fullstackreact/react-native-firestack/README.md

 .catch(() => console.error('This is weird: something happened...'))
 ```

-If the `storageBucket` key is passed as a configuration option, this method is automatically called for us by default.
+If the `storageBucket` key is passed as a configuration option, this method is automatically called by default.

 #### uploadFile()